ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 	command argument is required

-### Updating Bender
+### Updating Bender.js

-At the moment, Bender is not available as an `npm` package.
+At the moment, Bender.js is not available as an `npm` package.
 If you want to update it, you need to uninstall the existing version and install again:

 	> npm uninstall -g benderjs
 	> npm install -g git://github.com/benderjs/benderjs.git

 ## Setting up CKEditor Tests

-When Bender is installed you need to set up the CKEditor tests project.
+When Bender.js is installed you need to set up the CKEditor tests project.

 First of all, you need to [clone the CKEditor development](#!/guide/dev_source) repository hosted at [GitHub](https://github.com/ckeditor/ckeditor-dev):